“Information is the oil of the 21st century, and analytics is the combustion engine.”

 - Personal financial advisor, and many more

 This demand for professionals with specialization in business analysis can be seen in the salary figures.
-MBA in business analytics jobs are such that the median starting salary of a fresh MBA graduate with specialization in business analysis is about ₹6.00,000.in India, and about 100,000$ in the United States.
+MBA in business analytics jobs are such that the median starting salary of a fresh MBA graduate with specialization in business analysis is about ₹6.00,000 in India, and about 100,000$ in the United States.

 What’s The Difference Between An MBA In Business Analytics And An MS In Business Analytics?

 One question asked by many students is MBA in business analytics is worth it or not.
 Although both of the degrees are terminal degrees with the same specialization, there is a major difference.
-MBA started as a professional course designed for industries who needed people with practical skills in scientific management.
-Thus, MBA focuses on applied aspects of business analytics while an MS focuses on theoretical aspects Is mba in business analytics a good choice?
+MBA started as a professional course designed for industries that needed people with practical skills in scientific management.
+Thus, MBA focuses on applied aspects of business analytics while an MS focuses on theoretical aspects Is MBA in business analytics a good choice?
 The answer is yes, it definitely is!

 In the MBA, students learn how to use various statistical and analytical tools in the business.
-The focus of the course is on how to use those insights into the business..
+The focus of the course is on how to use those insights into the business.
 This is what the MBA in business analytics jobs primarily caters to.
 However, in MS, the focus is on understanding the working of analytical and statistical tools.
 The focus is on how to generate or use the data.
 In simple terms, MBA focuses on the use of the tools while an MS focuses on the creation of these tools.

 Jobs After MBA In Business Analytics

 What to do after MBA in business analytics?
-We have already seen the scope and types of jobs offered to an MBA graduate with Business Analytics specialization.
+We have already seen the scope and types of jobs offered to an MBA graduate with a Business Analytics specialization.
 However, the jobs after MBA in business analytics can be diversified into these major categories:

 Descriptive analysis: Descriptive analysis focuses on “What has happened?”.
 The descriptive use of historical data to find out what is going on in the company or with a specific product.

 Prescriptive analysis: Prescriptive analysis answers the question “What should we do now?”.
 The prescriptive analysis uses simulations and optimizations to recommend courses of action to businesses.
 This process uses past and current data to provide recommendations based on risk management and resource allocation.
-A prescriptive analysis is important in determining which strategies or products to invest in.
+Prescriptive analysis is important in determining which strategies or products to invest in.

 These tools are not only needed in Multinational corporations(MNCs) but all sectors of the market ranging from agriculture to innovative entrepreneurship projects.
-Business analytics tools are even being used by government agencies to formulate and strategies their policies.
-This boost opens up a lot of career paths for fresh MBA graduates with specialization in business analysis.
+Business analytics tools are even being used by government agencies to formulate and strategize their policies.
+This boost opens up a lot of career paths for fresh MBA graduates with a specialization in business analysis.